Alston Scott Householder

 Alston Scott Householder (5 May 1904 – 4 July 1993) was an American mathematician who specialized in mathematical biology and numerical analysis.

-He is the inventor of the Householder transformation and of Householder's method.
+He discovered the Householder transformation and Householder's method.

 Career

 Householder was born in Rockford, Illinois, USA.
 He received a BA in philosophy from the Northwestern University of Evanston, Illinois in 1925, and an MA, also in philosophy, from Cornell University in 1927.
 He taught mathematics while preparing for his PhD, which was awarded at the University of Chicago in 1937.
 His thesis dealt with the topic of the calculus of variations.

 After receiving his doctorate, Householder concentrated on the field of mathematical biology, working with several other researchers with Nicolas Rashevsky at the University of Chicago.
+During this time, he worked on mathematical theory of biological neural networks.
+In 1941, he published an abstract model of neural networks that uses what would now be called the ReLU activation function.
+His work had an influence on the subsequent seminal work A Logical Calculus of the Ideas Immanent in Nervous Activity (1943).